 - Defended a group of banks in litigation brought against them by Lehman Brothers Special Financing Inc. in the Lehman Brothers bankruptcy cause seeking to disgorge payments made under ISDA agreements.

-- Represented a large publishing company in a high-profile libel litigation in federal court.
+- Obtained summary judgment for a large publishing company in a high-profile libel litigation in federal court.

 - Represented a major bondholder of Spectrum Brands in contested confirmation proceedings relating to valuation and reinstatement.